BUILD THE DOWNTOWN CORRIDOR

 TOP CAPITAL ACCOMPLISHMENTS

-- Renovated the front office at Cypress Forest Recreation Center.
+- Replaced the flooring in the classrooms at the Cypress Forest Recreation Center.

-- Provided diverse recreation programs throughout the City with 10,911 participants.
+- Provided diverse recreational programs throughout the City with 6,898 participants.

 PARKS & GROUNDS